hoenchioma/hotkey/README.md

 ## Video Demo
 [![Watch the video](https://img.youtube.com/vi/h0pA3SHEp_4/hqdefault.jpg)](https://youtu.be/h0pA3SHEp_4)

-## Download and Usage
-To download and install/run goto the release pages for [hotkey-client](https://github.com/hoenchioma/hotkey-client/releases) (android client) and [hotkey-server](https://github.com/hoenchioma/hotkey-server/releases) (desktop client), and download the latest release.

-(If you don't know how to install third party apks see [this](https://www.wikihow.tech/Install-APK-Files-on-Android))

-Once installed, run the desktop client and press `Start` and then `QR code` button (this will show a QR code on the screen).
-Then with the app press `WiFI/LAN` (or `Bluetooth` depending on how you wish to connect) and scan the QR code.
-And voila the devices are connected.

 ## Collaborators:
 1. Raheeb Hassan (`Roll: AE-42`)&nbsp;&nbsp;&nbsp;<a href="https://github.com/hoenchioma"><img src="https://image.flaticon.com/icons/png/512/25/25231.png" width="20" height="20"/></a>&nbsp;&nbsp;&nbsp;<a href="mailto:raheeb@myself.com"><img src="http://www.clker.com/cliparts/5/S/U/Y/A/R/email-icon-th.png" alt='Email Icon clip art' width="20" height="20"/></a>